-I have large amounts of ideas, fragments, unfinished songs that got stuck somewhere between inception and mastering, lying around and I want to have a place to gather them, share them with other people and get some feedback to - hopefully - gain more motivation to complete them.
+I have large amounts of ideas, fragments, unfinished songs that got stuck somewhere between inception and mastering, lying around and I want to have a place to gather them, share them with other people and get some feedback to - hopefully - gain more motivation to complete them.2.
+To share knowledge.

-To teach and learn (there's plenty of stuff I'm still having trouble with) about song writing, recording, mixing and the general music creation process with other musicians.
+To teach and learn (there's plenty of stuff I'm still having trouble with) about song writing, recording, mixing and the general music creation process with other musicians.3.
+To collaborate.

 Today's post is going to be a collaboration post